The NBA Finals is the grandest stage the game has to offer, and we have witnessed numerous unforgettable scoring performances.

 Result: 120-118, W

-For his spectacular series, he received the first-ever Finals MVP award, becoming the first and only player till date to win a Finals MVP award from the losing side.
+For his spectacular series, he received the first-ever Finals MVP award, becoming the first and only player to date to win a Finals MVP award from the losing side.

 Recording eight rebounds and eight assists along with his Finals career-high 51 points (19-32 FGs), James ensured Game 1 would need an extra five minutes of play to determine a winner.